 - Reduce the cost of analyzing businesses wherever possible

-The 5 Steps of the SBA Loan Underwriting Timeline
+The 5 Steps Involved in the SBA Loan Underwriting Timeline

-By visiting the U.S. Small Business Administration’s website, you’ll find qualified lenders to service your loan.
-Once you’ve done your due diligence and found the lending institution you trust and offers the rates your business can support, it’s time to apply.
+By visiting the Small Business Administration’s website, you’ll find qualified lenders to service your loan.
+Once you’ve done your due diligence and found the lending institution you trust and one that offers interest rates your business can support, it’s time to apply.

 Regardless of whether you’re filling out an online application or working directly with a lender over the phone or in person, the questions you’ll be asked to answer are similar.